FAQ

 How is Flo Finance different from Ondo Global Markets?

 Ondo Global Markets is the largest tokenized public-equity platform by TVL, with multi-chain distribution and same-day IPO tokenization.
-GM tokens are wrapped exposure rather than full shareholder-rights pass-through.
-Flo Finance is a developer-API layer rather than a consumer-facing tokenization brand — the same fintech that uses Flo Finance can offer their users white-labeled tokenized exposure without surfacing our brand.
+GM tokens are wrapped exposure.
+Flo distributes dividends and shareholder voting rights wherever possible: dividends and corporate actions are distributed in the form of an increase in the NAV value of the underlying tokens (total-return), and voting is passed through wherever the broker-dealer permits.
+Flo Finance is also a developer-API layer rather than a consumer-facing tokenization brand, so the same fintech that uses Flo Finance can offer their users white-labeled tokenized exposure without surfacing our brand.

 How is Flo Finance different from Backed (xStocks)?